GoogleCloudPlatform/platform-engineering/reference-architectures/gemini-powered-migration-blocker-analysis/backend/README.md

 ### .env

-Create a .env file in the root of the project with the following contents, maksing sure to replace the placeholder text:
+Create a .env file in the root of the project with the following contents, making sure to replace the placeholder text:

 ```bash
 GOOGLE_CLOUD_PROJECT=your-gcp-project